RamenTurismo/Aviv-Web-Technical-Test/SOLUTION.md

 - The currency type is missing in the database.
 - I prefer separating the configuration from the entity itself, so I put everything in `OnModelCreation` of the `DbContext`.
 It futures proof as for complex link between tables for example.
 I'd let EFCore deduce less as possible.
 - I added validation twice : as a `RangeAttribute` and one in the method itself.
 This could be refractored.
-- Added a package to handle SnakeCase naming instead of configuring it ourselves for each property / table.
+- We could add a package to handle SnakeCase naming instead of configuring it ourselves for each property / table.
 - `DateTime.Now` should be replaced by a mockable interface for unit testing.

 ## Questions